 I get this question a lot - why eat a healthy brownie if you could just have a normal brownie?
 Does it taste like black beans?
 Honestly, in my dream world, yes I would eat brownies all the time, especially normal ones.
 However, after mastering this remarkable gluten-free black bean brownies recipe, sometimes I don’t want to go back to normal brownies.
 This naturally gluten-free black bean brownies recipe tastes just as good, if not I dare say better, than a traditional brownie dessert.
 What’s the secret?
 Beating the h-e-double-hockey-sticks out of the black beans before baking them.
 Nothing is worse than biting into the brownie and getting the shell of a bean, so make sure you take your time and really crush those little beans.

 Benefits Of Black Beans

 Are black beans healthy?
 You bet they are!
-Black beans are a great addition to your diet whether you put them on tacos, salads, mixed in with your meal prepped rice, or in this case, in your brownie recipe.
+Black beans are a great addition to your diet whether you put them on tacos, salads, mixed in with your meal-prepped rice, or in this case, in your gluten-free brownies recipe.
 They’re packed full of fiber, protein, and folate, and have been used for centuries in many cultures in Asia, South America, and Central America.
 Other notable micronutrients in black beans that you’re going to benefit from are: